 This course is delivered in a 3 hour lecture format (with breaks).

 Course learning outcomes

-- look beyond common sense in making sense of contemporary social problems; that is:
+1. Look beyond common sense assumptions when examining contemporary social problems; that is:

-- analyze social problems with the application of one or more of the theoretical perspectives covered
+- analyze social problems with a range of sociological concepts and perspectives

 - examine how social institutions and systems of power and privilege interconnect with one another, overlap or intersect to create social problems in a processual, dynamic manner